CCob/PwnyForm/README.md

-# PwnMstGenerator
+# PwnyForm

 ## Overview

-PwnMstGenerator will take an MSI installer as input and generate an MSI transform (mst) that can be used to inject arbitrary command execution by adding a custom action that will execute during the UI or Install sequence of an MSI file.
+PwnyForm will take an MSI installer as input and generate an MSI transform (mst) that can be used to inject arbitrary command execution by adding a custom action that will execute during the UI or Install sequence of an MSI file.

 The generated MST produces a JScript custom action that will by default launch cmd.exe, the executed command can be overriden using the CMD MSI property